-Lampier Lake / Gunsight Pass Professional Review and Guide
+Lampier Lake / Gunsight Pass Professional Guide

 "Like most of the alpine lakes in Colorado, Lamphier Lake is a glacial tarn that was scooped out of the surrounding rock during the last ice age.
 The well-protected lake lies just below timberline, and is surrounded on three sides by Broncho Mountain, Square Top Mountain, and Fossil Mountain.
 Lamphier is particularly scenic early in the morning when Square Top Mountain is reflected from its shaded, mirror-smooth surface; if you are interested in seeing this morning spectacle you will find several fine camping sites in the trees along its eastern shore.